-Continue to collect fees for Wisconsin Public Library Consortium (WPLC) membership and continue to gain access to electronic books, digital audio books and other services through the WPLC.
+MCLS will continue to fund the Wisconsin Public Library Consortium (WPLC) e-content (electronic books, digital audiobooks, & electronic magazines) buying pool, while collecting fees from the member libraries to maintain WPLC membership.
 Member libraries agreed to pay a proportional share of the annual charge to maintain membership in the WPLC that began in 2005.
-In addition, the member libraries of MCLS will be contributing a total of \$19,032 for the statewide e-content buying pool in 2021.
+MCLS will be contributing a total of \$23,234 for the statewide e-content buying pool in 2023.